About Wolverine World Wide, Inc.

-Wolverine World Wide has the shoes to quiet your barking dogs.
-The company makes Hush Puppies casual shoes, as well as boots, sandals, and related apparel and accessories.
-In addition to Hush Puppies, its top brands include Merrell, Bates, HyTest, Keds, Sperry, Saucony, and Wolverine; footwear is made under private labels.
+Wolverine World Wide makes Hush Puppies casual shoes as well as boots, sandals, and related apparel and accessories.
+In addition to Hush Puppies, top footwear brands include Merrell, Bates, HyTest, Keds, Sperry, Saucony, Stride Rite, and Wolverine; footwear is made under private labels.
 Wolverine also boasts several licenses from Caterpillar ("Cat") and Harley-Davidson to make branded footwear.
 The company licenses its Stride Rite brand under a global license arrangement.
 Its footwear is sold worldwide through department and specialty stores, independent distributors, Internet retailers, and about 80 company-owned retail stores in the US and Canada.
-Wolverine also maintains about 40 consumer-direct ecommerce sites.
+Wolverine also maintains about 40 consumer-direct e-commerce sites.
 About two-thirds of company total sales comes from US.

 Wolverine designs, manufactures, sources, markets, licenses, and distributes branded footwear, apparel, and accessories.

 The company operates through three reportable segments: Wolverine Outdoor & Lifestyle Group (Merrell, Cat, Hush Puppies, and Chaco); Wolverine Boston Group (Sperry, Saucony and Keds brands and apparel, and Stride Rite kids footwear); and Wolverine Heritage Group (Wolverine, Bates uniform footwear, Harley-Davidson, and HyTest footwear).